KxSystems/jupyterq/README.md

 ## Documentation

-Documentation is available on the [JupyterQ](https://code.kx.com/v2/ml/jupyterq/) homepage.
+See documentation on the [JupyterQ](https://code.kx.com/v2/ml/jupyterq/) homepage.